 Expediting the onboarding process via automation and regularly updating your Partner Portal with training documents and information on incentive programs is a great start.
 Ultimately, however, you want to reassure your partners that the decision to sell your products was the right decision—and to do so quickly.

-One the best ways to assure partners is to help them be instantly successful.
+One of the best ways to assure partners and build channel partner loyalty is to help them be instantly successful.
 Fortunately, there are several ways you can do this.

 - Competent channel manager – Designate a member of your internal team to become “channel medium” is an imperative part of a successful b2b relationship.
-This individual needs to be well-versed in (in)direct communication, strategy, consultation and practice sound judgment
+This individual should be well-versed in (in)direct communication, strategy, consultation, and practice sound judgment.

 - Eradicate the ‘one size fits all’ philosophy – Each channel partner is unique, which means each channel partner view incentives differently.